 If you haven’t joined our talent-filled Facebook Community, you’re truly missing out on some of the greatest inspiration and education there is to offer in terms of Lightroom editing.
 This week, we’re featuring one of our favorite members: Marissa Joy Daly.
-She’s an Educational Ambassador for SLR Lounge Premium and MagMod and is a destination wedding photographer based in Southern California.
+She’s an Educational Ambassador for SLR Lounge Premium, Visual Flow, and MagMod and is a destination wedding photographer based in Southern California.
 When you browse through Marissa’s portfolio you can get an immediate sense of her passion for her career and her impeccable detailed eye for creativity.
 Her edits are bold and vivid and take you directly into the scene.
 We interviewed her to find out more about her editing style using Visual Flow Presets, how she came to be a photographer and asked her to share some words of wisdom with our community.

 How long have you been a photographer?
 What got you started?